dashingsoft/pyarmor/src/README.rst

 **pybench**, which locates in the **examples/pybench** in the source of pyarmor.

-Obfuscate package **pybench** first time
+Obfuscate package **pybench**

-    python pyarmor.py obfuscate --src examples/pybench --entry pybench.py
+    python pyarmor.py obfuscate --src examples/pybench --entry pybench.py \
+                                "*.py" "package/*.py"

-    # This command will create 2 files in the path specified by --src:
+    # This command will create a extra file .pyarmor_capsule.zip in the
-    #
-    #    .pyarmor_config, .pyarmor_capsule.zip
-    #
-    # And save all the obfuscated scripts to output path "dist" in the
+    # --src path, and save all the obfuscated scripts to default output
-    # current path
+    # path "dist" in the current path
     #
     cd dist